55 Easy Tips & Tricks to Get More Followers on Instagram

 Followers - real followers - tend to put some time into considering whether or not to follow someone.
 One metric often used to make this decision is post frequency.
 Posting often shows potential followers that they won’t be following a “dead” account, increasing the chances that they’ll reward you with a follow.

-On the other hand, there is a such thing as too much Instagram.
-Posting too much can have several negative effects: it shows a misunderstanding of optimal post scheduling, and can clog up followers’ feeds - meaning they’re likely to get annoyed and unfollow you.
+On the other hand, there is such a thing as too much Instagram.
+Posting too much can have several negative effects: it shows a misunderstanding of optimal post scheduling and can clog up followers’ feeds - meaning they’re likely to get annoyed and unfollow you.

 This takes some time to get right.
 Test posting at different times to measure engagement.
-Check the likes, comments, and follows you receive at different times, and tailor your post schedule to match.
-Also think about your target market - if you’re in LA trying to reach customers in Sydney, you’ll want to schedule posts during times they’re awake.
+Check the likes, comments, and follows you receive at different times and tailor your post schedule to match.
+Also, think about your target market - if you’re in LA trying to reach customers in Sydney, you’ll want to schedule posts during times they’re awake.

-#50.
-Use analytics tools to refine your Instagram strategy
+50. Use analytics tools to refine your Instagram strategy

-If you want to dig deeper into your Instagram performance, consider investing into a service like Iconosquare or Crowdfire to look further into the people you follow and the people that follow you.
+If you want to dig deeper into your Instagram performance, consider investing in a service like Iconosquare or Crowdfire to look further into the people you follow and the people that follow you.
 These apps allow you do things like find people to follow (or unfollow), identify follower influence, and benchmark your performance against competitors - and will help you maximize your Instagram potential.

-#51.
-Set up your Instagram for Business account to get more detailed insights
+51. Set up your Instagram for Business account to get more detailed insights

 One of Instagram’s little-discussed features is its suite of Business Tools.
 If you haven’t already, create an Instagram business profile for your business.
-This allows you to do things like add contact information to your profile, see impressions, top posts, and follower counts; and create promoted posts directly from the Instagram app.
+This allows you to do things like add contact information to your profile, see impressions, top posts, and follower counts, and create promoted posts directly from the Instagram app.

-#52.
-Run a teaser campaign to entice customers into following you
+52. Run a teaser campaign to entice customers into following you

-Much like a movie trailer, running a teaser campaign on Instagram for an upcoming product launch can catch viewers’ attentions.
+Much like a movie trailer, running a teaser campaign on Instagram for an upcoming product launch can catch viewers’ attention.
 Because they’ll want to know what comes of the teaser, there’s a good chance they’ll shoot you a follow.

-#53.
-Run co-promotions with other brands
+53. Run co-promotions with other brands

-Find complementary products in your industry and reach out to them suggesting a co-promotion.
+Find complementary products in your industry and reach out to them, suggesting a co-promotion.
 Running a giveaway or contest of some sort together allows you to promote to each others’ audiences - both of which are full of followers who will be interested in your products.

-#54.
-Run a giveaway
+54. Run a giveaway

 Three things are sure in life: death, taxes, and the fact that everybody likes free stuff.
 Running a giveaway is an easy way to get a surge of new followers - just require them to follow to enter (even better, get them to tag a few friends as well).
 Just make sure the prize you give away is something from your brand, so you know the followers you gain are interested in your product.

-#55.
-Run a contest
+55. Run a contest